 Having a credit card to use in case of an emergency sounds like a good idea.
 If you’re ever in a bind—say your stove needs replacing or you need major car repair—you could pay for it with your credit card.
 But depending on a credit card to cover unexpected expenses isn’t the best financial move.

-You’re Less Likely to Look for Other Solutions
+If You Have a Credit Card, You’re Less Likely to Look for Other Solutions in an Emergency

 A Second or Third Emergency May Send Your Finances Out of Control

 There’s no guarantee that emergencies will come one at a time and only after you’ve conveniently cleared the credit card balance from your previous emergency.
 They’re emergencies, after all; they occur at random.
 What if another emergency happens and your credit card is already maxed out from the first emergency?
 Your list of options gets shorter as your credit card balances increase.

 It Will Be Harder to Build Up an Emergency Fund With a Credit Card Balance